-Instagram continues to evolve and tweak their algorithm and app features.
+Instagram continues to evolve and tweak its algorithm and app features.
 Last year, they rolled out a change that affected a lot of accounts’ engagement.
-My account, and many other artist accounts suffered, and my steady organic 100+ new followers a day turned into a trickle–and then my following actually started to drop for the first time in two years.
+My account and many other artists’ accounts suffered, and my steady organic 100+ new followers a day turned into a trickle–and then my following actually started to drop for the first time in two years.
 It was a real bummer and I admit I took it harder than I wanted to, but that’s the reality of depending on any third party to connect you to your audience and buyers.

 Things change, but when they do, this can push you to try new approaches.
 You can adapt.
 I took a few months to step away from social media (mostly for other mental health reasons) and just maintained my following, but this last month, I have been pushing hard and my account is starting to move forward again.